Judge stuck at 60 home runs, Yankees beat Red Sox 5-4

 TRAINER’S ROOM

 Red Sox: RHP Nathan Eovaldi (shoulder inflammation) allowed three runs over three innings in a rehab start for Triple-A Worcester, throwing 57 pitches.
 He has been sidelined since Aug.
-19 but hopes to return before the season ends. … All-Star SS Xander Bogaerts was rested.
-He is batting .314 and began the night second in the AL to Judge (who dropped a point to .315).
-Bogaerts could be the biggest obstacle between the Yankees slugger and a Triple Crown. … INF Christian Arroyo rejoined the team after a bout with the flu.
+19. Eovaldi and 2B Trevor Story (bruised left heel), who went on the 10-day injured list Thursday, retroactive to Monday, both hope to return before the season ends. … With a day game upcoming Saturday, All-Star SS Xander Bogaerts was rested.
+Bogaerts began the night batting .314, second in the AL to Judge (.316), and could be the biggest obstacle between the Yankees slugger and a Triple Crown. … INF Christian Arroyo rejoined the team after a bout with the flu and Boston was hoping he could be available off the bench.

-Yankees: 1B Anthony Rizzo was rested. … INF DJ LeMahieu (toe inflammation) has been taking batting practice and it’s possible he could come off the injured list next week in Toronto.
+Yankees: 1B Anthony Rizzo was out of the starting lineup along with Bader.
+Judge started in center field and moved to right in the ninth when Bader remained in the game. … INF DJ LeMahieu (toe inflammation) has been taking batting practice and it’s possible he could come off the injured list next week in Toronto.

 UP NEXT